leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/types.rst

 New objects can be created with the *Add* menu in the 3D View's header.

 :doc:`Mesh </modeling/meshes/introduction>`
-   Objects composed of Polygonal Faces, Edges and/or Vertices, and can be edited extensively with Blender's mesh editing tools.
+   Objects composed of vertices, edges and polygonal faces and can be edited extensively with Blender's mesh editing tools.
    See :doc:`Mesh Primitives </modeling/meshes/primitives>`.
 :doc:`Curve </modeling/curves/introduction>`
-   Mathematically defined objects which can be manipulated with control handles or control points (instead of vertices), to manage their length and curvature.
+   Mathematically defined objects which can be manipulated with control handles or control points (instead of vertices), to edit their length and curvature.
    See :doc:`Curves Primitives </modeling/curves/primitives>`.
 :doc:`Surface </modeling/surfaces/introduction>`
    Mathematically defined patches that are manipulated with control points.
    These are useful for simple rounded forms and organic landscapes.
    See :doc:`Surfaces Primitives </modeling/surfaces/primitives>`.
 :doc:`Metaball </modeling/metas/introduction>`
-   Objects formed by a mathematical function (with no control points or vertices) defining the 3D volume in which the object exists.
+   Objects formed by a mathematical function (with no vertices or control points) defining the 3D volume in which the object exists.
 Meta objects have a liquid-like quality where when two or more metaballs are brought together, they merge by smoothly rounding out the connection, appearing as one unified object.